hypervel/hypervel.org/docs/docs/database.md

 #### Selecting Scalar Values

 Sometimes your database query may result in a single, scalar value.
-Instead of being required to retrieve the query's scalar result from a record object, Laravel Hyperf allows you to retrieve this value directly using the `scalar` method:
+Instead of being required to retrieve the query's scalar result from a record object, Hypervel allows you to retrieve this value directly using the `scalar` method:

 ```php
 $burgers = DB::scalar(